enso-org/enso-archive/README.md

 ## Enso's Design
-If you would like to gain a better understanding of the principles on which Enso is based, or just delve into the why's and what's of Luna's design, please take a look in the [`doc/design/` folder](./doc/design).
+If you would like to gain a better understanding of the principles on which Enso is based, or just delve into the why's and what's of Enso's design, please take a look in the [`doc/design/` folder](./doc/design).

 This documentation will evolve as Enso does, both to help newcomers to the